Nexmo/station/_tutorials/olympus/create-application.md

 ---
 title: Create a Messages and Dispatch Application
-description: In this Task you see how to create a Messages and Dispatch Application.
+description: In this step you learn how to create a Messages and Dispatch Application.
 A Messages and Dispatch application has a message status webhook and inbound message webhook, where the inbound message is of type `whatsapp`, `messenger` or `viber_service_msg`.
 Inbound SMS has to be handled through your account-level SMS webhook.
 ---

 # Create your Nexmo Messages and Dispatch Application